Fastway (1983-2018): a Heavy Metal band from London, UK.

 ddie Clarke (a.k.a.
 "Fast" Eddie Clarke) joined forces with bassist Pete Way (ex-U.F.O.) when he left Motorhead in 1982.
-The pair then recruited Jerry Shirley (ex-Humble Pie; drums) and Dave King (vocals), but Way left in short order after the debut album to form Waysted, and was replaced by Charlie McCraken.
+Forming the band name from a concatination of their own names, the pair then recruited Jerry Shirley (ex-Humble Pie; drums) and Dave King (vocals), but Way left in short order after the debut album to form Waysted, and was replaced by Charlie McCraken.

 See All... ⏬

 The soundtrack to Trick Or Treat (1986), a rock/horror flick, gave them a breather in the bad luck arena by giving them minor chart position for 11 months.
 They still failed to capitalize on it, however.
 Clarke returned to the UK in 1988 and rebuilt the band with Paul Gray (ex-Eddie And The Hot Rods/ex-Damned/ex-U.F.O.; bass), Steve Ckarke (drums) and Lea Hart (ex-Joan Jett; guitar/vocals).
 The follow-up On Target (1988) failed to achieve the results desired, so Clarke and Hart reset the act once again with K.B.
 Bren (bass) and "Riff Raff" (drums).
 With the addition of members of Girlschool, this line-up released Bad Bad Girls in 1990.
 An aptly titled single I've Had Enough, taken from a track on the Bad Bad Girls release following that same year failed to chart.
 As it happens, this was their last attempt and they folded shortly later when Eddie Clark decided to go solo.
 Part of their problem was the press' inability to accept Clarke no longer being an active member of Motorhead and the band as a separate entity.
 It was a boundary they never managed to cross and assisted in their demise.